Now get out your calendar and start planning. (Note: fees apply to some programs.)

 2. Fly like an eagle, Jockey’s Ridge State Park, Nags Head.
 More like a seagull, actually, but flying is flying, right?
 Get a sense of what Orville and Wilbur felt: for as little as $99, you, too, can take flight — in a three-hour hang gliding class (in including three flight opportunities) on the dunes of Jockey’s Ridge.
 Under good conditions, you might even beat the Wright Brothers first-flight record of 120 feet in 12 seconds!
 More info here.

 3. Look, ma!
 No water!
 Jockey’s Ridge State Park, Nags Head.
-You shouldn’t go an entire summer without trying something new, better still if it’s something no one else in your circle has tried.
+You shouldn’t go an entire year without trying something new, better still if it’s something no one else in your circle has tried.
 Odds are they haven’t sandboarded, a marriage of surfing and snowboarding on sand dunes.
 You can even rent a board for it … .
 More info here.

 4. Paddle to a barrier island, Bear Island/Hammocks Beach State Park, Swansboro.
 Some activities linger on your bucket list for a silly long time.
 Paddling to a barrier island, for instance, which can be done with ridiculous ease and incredible reward at Bear Island.
 Put in at the park office, follow the 2.6-mile Bear Island Trail through sound and marsh to the lesser-visited northern tip of Bear Island.
 No boat?
 No problem: On-site concessionaire Hidden Coast Adventure can set you up.
 More info here.